BDC Hamburger Icon

 It simplifies payroll.

 Running payroll can be one of a PEO’s most attractive service offerings.
 Many small business owners spend inordinate amounts of time dealing with the various administrative tasks associated with running payroll, such as payment processing, payroll withholding, accounting, filing W-2s and garnishing wages.
-A PEO can accomplish all of this with virtually no hands-on involvement from the business owner, which frees up their time to improve the business in more tangible ways.
+“We often hear that clients need to concentrate on the core activities of their business, as they’re usually drowning in administrative tasks,” said Solomon Amar, founder and CEO of Allstarsit.
+A PEO can manage all of that with virtually no hands-on involvement from the business owner, which frees up their time to improve the business in more tangible ways.

 It provides access to competitive employee benefits.